Bikers Not Cash Cows

 https://wiki.mag-uk.org/images/4/49/Position_Statement_Vehicle_Excise_Duty_2020_03_19.pdf

 Vehicle Excise Duty or any proposed alternative national Road Pricing must be fair and proportionate.
-This is only likely to be delivered by a government prepared to Move on Motorcycling.
+This is only likely to be deliveredif the government is prepared to Move on Motorcycling.

 If you have never been a MAG member, have let your membership lapse, or are thinking you need to save some money by not renewing this year, we would love you to join, re-join or stay with us.
 If, like us, you are passionate about motorcycling, want to see motorcycling continue in the future, and want to preserve all that you love about it, we hope it will be an easy choice to make.
 MAG’s strength is in numbers.
 The riding community can demonstrate strength when it unites.
 If you want to say you played your part to defend motorcycling, please… join MAG today